BenSpectorOS/BenSpectorOS.github.io/projects/bouncing-box/README.md

         direction = -1;
     }

-Now that your box bounces off the right wall you'll need to make it bounce off the left wall.
+**Now  you'll need to make it bounce off the left wall.
 What will be the condition?
-What do we want to do if that condition is true?
-Do this yourself!
+What should happen if that condition is true?
+Do this yourself!**

-#### Hint: At what position value do you want the box to "bounce" off the left wall?
+Hint: At what position value do you want the box to "bounce" off the left wall?

 ## Good Job

 You've written your first game!
 Here are some ways you can try and make your game even more awesome.

+### Challenge 1) Use the [background-image](http://www.w3schools.com/cssref/pr_background-image.asp) CSS property to change your box or the background

-### Can you make the box change color with each click?
+### Challenge 2) Can you make the box change color with each click?
 How about every 3 clicks?

-### Can you make the amount that the box speeds up with each click increase with every 3 clicks?
+### Challenge 3) Can you make the amount that the box speeds up with each click increase with every 3 clicks?

-### Can you move the box up and down?
+### Challenge 4) Can you move the box up and down?
-### Use the [background-image](http://www.w3schools.com/cssref/pr_background-image.asp) CSS property to change your box or the background
+Hint: To calculate the height of the window, simply add:

+    var boardHeight = $(window).height();